cgustave/taskwatcher/README.md

   | INTEGER PRIMARY KEY |    TEXT      |   TEXT   |  TEXT(#1)  |  TEXT(#2) |  INTEGER(#4) | INTEGER(#4) | INTEGER  |  BLOB |
   --------------------------------------------------------------------------------------------------------------------------

-  Note :
+  Notes :
   #1: keeps track of the type of termination signal
   #2: keeps track of the terminaison error message if any

 ```